 Sian Ka’an Biosphere Reserve has been enlisted as a World Heritage Site by Unesco since 1987.
 It is a natural habitat for mammals, including coatis, peccaries, raccoons, and jaguars, in addition to more than 300 birds.

-Sian Ka’an meaning is where heaven born in the Maya language.
+Sian Ka’an means where heaven is born.
 It is a place of outstanding beauty, both in the continental area with its mangroves and jungle, as in the coral reef barrier facing the coastline, which is home for sea turtles, giant lobsters, Queen conch, and even dolphins.

 Sian Ka’an is an area where there is little infrastructure, and with small villages in only a few points.
 In the coastal area, following the Tulum hotel zone, it is possible to get to Boca Paila and Punta Allen.